LiamDormon/mojito_pdm/README.md

 ```

 To edit car information use `ui/src/cars.json` and compile, do this from the latest tagged version of the source code - the master branch is not considered stable.
+This data is matching that of the shared.lua of the offical qbcore repository at the time of writing, some vehicles are missing and contributing is very much appreciated and credit will be given.

 ## Usage